Woodcuts

 Woodcuts: Type of Printmaking

 Woodcut, the oldest technique used in fine art printmaking, is a form of relief printing.
-Invented in Chinese art during the 5th century, it appeared in Europe during the early Renaissance period, the earliest dated example being Madonna with Four Virgin Saints in a Garden (1418).
 The artist's design or drawing is made on a piece of wood (usually beechwood), and the untouched areas are then cut away with gouges, leaving the raised image which is then inked.
 Woodcut prints are produced by pressing the selected medium (usually paper) onto the inked image.
 If colour is used, separate wood blocks are required.
 Woodcut printing is sometimes referred to as xylography or a xylographic process (from the Greek words 'xulon' for wood and 'graphikos for writing/drawing), although these terms are commonly reserved for text prints.

 Angst (1896) Woodcut by the